Sara Iredell Fleetwood: Career

 After her graduation from Oberlin, Iredell moved back to Philadelphia and began her career teaching in public schools.
 In 1863, she became a founding member of the Ladies Union Association, serving as the organization's secretary.
-The Ladies Union was created to fund raise and provide assistance to African-American soldiers who were either sick or wounded.
+The Ladies Union was created to fund raise and provide assistance to African American soldiers who were either sick or wounded.
 In 1866, Iredell worked as a pupil-teacher at the Institute for Colored Youth, completing her training in 1867.
 She then taught from 1867 to 1868 at the Roberts Vaux School before moving to teach in the public school system of Frederick, Maryland.
 Because of low pay and the treatment black teachers received, she left Maryland and began working as a teacher in Washington, D. C.

 In Washington, Iredell became involved in the National Association for the Relief of Destitute Colored Women and Children.
 She met and married Medal of Honor recipient Christian Fleetwood in 1869 and the couple subsequently had a daughter, Edith.
-They were very involved with the prominent African-American professional community hosting literary salons, and entertaining their guests with theatrical and musical performances.
+They were very involved with the prominent African American professional community hosting literary salons and entertaining their guests with theatrical and musical performances.
 In 1892, Fleetwood was one of the nine co-founders of the Colored Women's League of Washington, an organization which focused on issues faced by black women.
-She spoke at various functions addressing issues like child care and parenting training, establishment of nurseries for working women, and sanitation.
+She spoke at various functions addressing issues like childcare and parenting training, establishment of nurseries for working women, and sanitation.
 In 1898, she and Anna Evans Murray attended the Congress of Mothers as representatives of the Colored Women's League.